FerretedHeart/ProgrammingNotes/JavaScript/Loops.md

 # ForEach

 ForEach can be used instead of the for/of loop, but you cannot break out of it.
+It will execute the same code for each element of an array but does not change the array and returns `undefined`.

 ```javascript
 console.log('-- ForEach ---');